-Serbia mining: UK Mineco’s lead zinc Bosil-Metal project progresses15.
-June 2017. / Mining
+Serbia mining: UK Mineco’s lead zinc Bosil-Metal project progresses, Mining

 British base metal miner Mineco has already hired 100 employees at the Bosil-Metal lead and zinc project in eastern Serbia, said Petar Radovic, manager of the company’s Serbian unit.

 Mineco expects the number of employees to reach 300 at full-scale production at Bosil-Metal, Radovic said in a video file posted on the website of public broadcaster Radio Televizija Srbije (RTS) on Monday.